Western Desert Case Study

 Water supply in the Western Desert

-Precipitation levels are in the Western Desert are very low at around 55mm per year, and evaporation rates are high.
+Precipitation levels in the Western Desert are very low at around 55mm per year, and evaporation rates are high.
 Stable water supplies are essential for economic development.
 To meet demand the Hoover Dam was constructed on the Colorado River to provide water for drinking and irrigation.

 Population growth in major cities such as Phoenix increase pressure for water.